 Durham University receives many thousands of applications each year and our unique collegiate system is a core part of our student experience.
 We have one of the lowest drop-out rates of all UK universities and high levels of student satisfaction.
 All our colleges are thriving communities with many fantastic opportunities to participate and engage with college and university life.
 Each of our colleges will give every new student member a warm and friendly welcome that will last a lifetime.

 - Colleges and Colleges and Student Experience Office staff are unable to discuss individual applications with parents or interested third parties.

-- University staff in colleges, departments, the Colleges and Student Experience Office and Admissions Office are unable to consider applicant requests to change college allocations that have already been made.
+- University staff in colleges, departments, the Colleges and Student Experience Office and Student Recruitment and Admissions Office are unable to consider applicant requests to change college allocations that have already been made.

 - If you have a disability or medical needs and are concerned that the college you have been allocated to cannot meet your needs, please contact your allocated College first to discuss.
 You can also contact University Disability Support who can offer advice and support for applicants seeking to study at Durham.
 Contact details for Disability Support are available on our website at www.dur.ac.uk/disability.support/

 The college allocation process for 2018 entry is due to begin in the week commencing 5th February 2018.